|South Texas Orthopaedics and Sports Medicine

 Approximately 1 in every 50 people will experience a herniated disk at some point in their life.
 Of these, 10% to 25% have symptoms that last more than 6 weeks.

-In rare cases, a herniated disk may press on nerves that cause you to lose control of your bladder or bowel.
+In rare cases, a herniated disk may press on nerves that cause you to lose control of your bladder or bowel, referred to as cauda equina syndrome.
 If this happens, you may also have numbness or tingling in your groin or genital area.
 This is an emergency situation that requires surgery.
 Phone your doctor immediately.

 Diagnosis begins with a complete patient history.
 Your doctor will ask you to explain how your pain started, where it travels, and exactly what it feels like.